visajshah/rosebud/README.md

 # Rosebud

 Wordle for film buffs.
-Play the game [here](https://visajshah.github.io/rosebud/).
+Play the game [here](https://rosebud-wordle.herokuapp.com/), hosted on Heroku.

 * Currently available only for computer browsers.